A fantastic 12-day East African Safari starting and ending in Nairobi, Kenya.

 We spend the night at a comfortable lodge near Mount Kenya.

 After breakfast today we leave the Mount Kenya area, heading to Samburu National Park.
 We look out for game en route to our next overnight campsite, where we have lunch next to the Ewaso Nyiro River.

 After lunch we set off on a game drive in search of wildlife in Samburu.
-This region of Kenya is home to the uncommon grevy's zebra with huge fury ears, gerenuk antelope standing on hind legs to feed, blue-necked Somali ostriches with distinct blue legs and the shy beisa oryx.
+This region of Kenya is home to the uncommon grevy's zebra with huge furry ears, gerenuk antelope standing on hind legs to feed, blue-necked Somali ostriches with distinct blue legs and the shy beisa oryx.

 We camp beside the Ewaso Nyiro River under shady palms and trees.
 The camp has refreshing cold showers to freshen-up in and escape the heat of the African plains.